typograph/pysimiam/doc/coursera.rst

       #x_g, y_g = state.goal.x, state.goal.y
       #x_r, y_r, theta = state.pose

+      # Set this variable to the angle to the goal in robot's frame of reference
+      self.goal_angle = 0

+      return numpy.array([1,0,1])

+   def execute(self,state,dt):
+      """Executes the controller behavior
+      @return --> unicycle model list [velocity, omega]
+      """

+      heading = self.get_heading(state)

       #Your goal is to modify these two variables
       w = 0
       v = 0
       #End week3 exercise
       return [v, w]

-In the `__init__` function, the controller variables are initialized with the default values.
+In the `clear_error` function, the controller variables are initialized with the default values.
 It is called once at the creation of the controller.
+The direction to the goal is calculated in the `get_heading` function, that returns a vector pointing at the goal in the robot's reference frame.
+This function is called in the `execute` function to steer the robot.
 The `execute` function is called every time the supervisor uses the go-to-goal behaviour.
-The following variables are available inside `execute`:
+The following variables are available inside `get_heading` and `execute`:

 - ``state.goal.x`` (float) - The X coordinate of the goal
 - ``state.goal.y`` (float) - The Y coordinate of the goal